 Inclusion in early childhood programs is supported through years of research and reinforced by a strong legal foundation.
 This page provides resources to clarify the intent of the IDEA and explain regulatory requirements.Skip to search results

-Description: This guidance document is designed to assist Virginia’s school divisions and early childhood communities in identifying, developing, and sustaining inclusive opportunities within high-quality early childhood programs for children with disabilities.
+Description: This guidance document is designed to assist Virginia’s school divisions and early childhood communities in identifying, developing, and sustaining inclusive opportunities within high-quality early childhood programs for young children with disabilities.
 The guidelines are presented in three sections: 1.
 Why Inclusion?
 2. What is Inclusion?
 3. How to Implement Inclusion.
 In addition to other changes, the revised guidelines contain important updates to the research supporting early...

 Description: This Information Memorandum (IM) highlights requirements in the Head Start Program Performance Standards (HSPPS) related to the inclusion of children with disabilities and delays.
 It includes a list of free resources for grantees' use in implementation efforts.